OpenGenus/library-management-system/README.md

-# Libros
+# LMS

-Libros is a JavaFX application for managing your personal book collection.
+LMS is a JavaFX application for managing your personal book collection.
 It provides a user-friendly interface to add, remove books.
 ## Installation

-To run Libros, make sure you have Java Development Kit (JDK) 8 or higher installed on your machine.
+To run LMS, make sure you have Java Development Kit (JDK) 8 or higher installed on your machine.
 You can download the latest JDK from the official Oracle website.

 Once you have Java installed, follow these steps: